-Ring Developer Portal — Developer FAQ
+Ring Developer Portal — FAQ & Certification Best Practices

 Below are answers to questions frequently asked by developers.
 They are grouped in the following categories: